Pattern Masking for Dictionary Matching: Experimental Evaluation

 Note that increasing $\tau$ generally increases the effectiveness of \textsc{GR} as it computes more positions of wildcards per iteration.
 However, even with $\tau=3$, it remains competitive to \textsc{BF}.

-\subparagraph{Efficiency.} Having shown that \textsc{GR} produced nearly-optimal solutions, we now show that it is comparable in terms of efficiency or faster than \textsc{BA} for synthetic data. (\textsc{BF} was at least two orders of magnitude slower than the other methods on average and thus we omit its results.)
+\paragraph{Efficiency.} Having shown that \textsc{GR} produced nearly-optimal solutions, we now show that it is comparable in terms of efficiency or faster than \textsc{BA} for synthetic data. (\textsc{BF} was at least two orders of magnitude slower than the other methods on average and thus we omit its results.)
 The results for \texttt{NCVR} were qualitatively similar (omitted).
 Figure~\ref{rta} shows that \textsc{GR} spent, on average, the same time for a query as \textsc{BA} did.
 However, it took significantly (up to $36$ times) less time than \textsc{BA} for queries with large solution size $k$.
 This can be seen from Figure~\ref{rttest}, which shows the time each query with solution size $k$ took; the results for \textsc{GR} 3 and 4 were similar and thus omitted.
 The reason is that \textsc{BA} updates the hypergraph every time a node is added into the solution, which is computationally expensive when $k$ is large.
 Figures~\ref{rtc} and~\ref{rtd} show that all algorithms scaled sublinearly with $d$ and with $z$, respectively.
 The increase with $d$ is explained by the time complexity of the methods.
-The slight increase with $z$ is because $k$ gets larger, on average, as $z$ increases. \textsc{GR} 3 and 4 performed similarly to each other, being faster than \textsc{GR} 5 in all experiments as expected: increasing $\tau$ from 3 or 4 to 5 trades-off effectiveness for efficiency.
+The slight increase with $z$ is because $k$ gets larger, on average, as $z$ increases (see Figure~\ref{avgss_vs_z} next, in which we also show the average solution size for the experiments in Figures~\ref{rta} and~\ref{rtc}). \textsc{GR} 3 and 4 performed similarly to each other, being faster than \textsc{GR} 5 in all experiments as expected: increasing $\tau$ from 3 or 4 to 5 trades-off effectiveness for efficiency.